-A concrete jungle in the truest sense, Osaka exerts a strange kind of magnetism, emanating from Osaka Castle in the center of town, vast shopping arcades and entertainment centers in the south, and the bay on the west side of town.
+A concrete jungle in the truest sense, Osaka, Japan exerts a strange kind of magnetism, emanating from Osaka Castle in the center of town, vast shopping arcades and entertainment centers in the south, and the bay on the west side of town.
 The beating heart of the city is the area surrounding the large canal running through Dōtombori, where you’ll find an army of street-food vendors, rowdy bars, and friendly locals who know how to have a good time.

 Here’s how to spend a perfect day in Osaka: